Before You Say “I Do” – Financial Planning for Married Couples

 • Will there be separate bank accounts each person’s individual spending?

-Love and money do not have to be like oil and water.
 Honest communication about finances should not be feared.
 In fact, this dialogue before marriage should lead to building a financial foundation together and creating goals that will lead to a lifetime of wedded bliss.

 About HSFCU Marketing